Skip to main content

 Flora Ecosystems

-The underwater flora reflects the shoals' depth range of 18-30 meters, where light levels support certain algal communities but are insufficient for shallow-water species.
-Coralline algae build calcareous structures on the rocky surfaces, while photophilic species persist on the upper sections.
+The underwater flora reflects the shoals' depth range of 18-60 meters, where light levels at the shallower summit support certain algal communities.
+[1] Posidonia oceanica meadows develop on the upper sections of the shoal down to about 25 meters, while coralline algae build calcareous structures on the rocky surfaces.
 The surrounding sandy seabed supports patches of Posidonia oceanica and Cymodocea nodosa seagrass.
 Sciaphilic algal communities develop in the numerous overhangs and crevices.
 The rocky substrate's rough texture provides excellent attachment surface for both algae and encrusting invertebrates.

 Geology

-The Tor Paterno shoals consist of a rocky outcrop rising approximately 10-12 meters above the surrounding sandy seabed at a depth of about 30 meters.
-The formation is composed of calcarenite (ceite), an ancient beach rock formed during Pleistocene glacial periods when sea levels were significantly lower and this area was above water.
+The Tor Paterno shoals consist of a rocky outcrop rising approximately 32-42 meters above the surrounding sandy seabed, which lies at 50-60 meters depth, with the summit reaching 18 meters below the sea surface.
+[1] The formation is composed of calcarenite, an ancient beach rock formed during Pleistocene glacial periods when sea levels were significantly lower and this area was above water.
 The rock has been eroded into complex surfaces with overhangs, tunnels, and crevices that provide extraordinary habitat complexity.
 The shoal extends approximately 1.2 kilometers in length.

 Climate And Weather